biicode/docs/c++/examples/google-test-tutorial.rst

 4. Run your tests
 -----------------

-The final step is to actually compile and run the test.
+The final step is to actually compile and execute the test.
 You can accomplish this task with the ``bii cpp:build`` command and run the executable inside the bin folder:

 .. code-block:: bash